• Skip to primary navigation

 Just please note that this will change the flavor of the coconut bites, and they will take on more of the flavor of the coconut butter alternative you use and be less coconutty.

-Alternatively, you can leave the coconut butter out altogether, but you will have to process the ingredients for longer, and leave the coconut bites in the fridge for longer to ensure they are set.
+Alternatively, you can leave the coconut butter out altogether, but you will have to process the ingredients for a lot longer and leave the coconut bites in the fridge for longer to ensure they set properly.

 How To Make Coconut Bites